xarvh/exalted-cypher-system/splats/solars/caste-special-abilities.md

 * Can attempt to sense supernatural effects (Enabler)
 * Can attempt to identify supernatural effects (Action)
 * Glowing Aura and above: +1 Edge on all Mind rolls to understand or study (Enabler)
-* Burning Aura and above: +1 Asset to see through illusions, lies, deceptions (Enabler)
+* Burning Aura and above: +1 to see through illusions, lies, deceptions (Enabler)

 **Night**